Palm Springs and the Desert Resorts Travel Guide

-In general you can find the widest choice of lodgings in Palm Springs, ranging from tiny B&Bs and chain motels to business and resort hotels.
-All-inclusive resorts dominate in down-valley communities, such as Palm Desert.
+In general you can find the widest choice of lodgings in Palm Springs, from tiny bed-and-breakfasts and chain motels to business and resort hotels.
+Massive resort properties predominate in down-valley communities, such as Palm Desert and Rancho Mirage.
 You can stay in the desert for as little as $80 or spend more than $1,000 a night.
-Rates vary widely by season and expected occupancy; a $200 room midweek can jump in price to $450 by Saturday.
+Rates vary widely by season and expected occupancy—a $200 room midweek can jump in price to $450 on Saturday.

-Hotel/resort prices are frequently 50% less in summer and fall than in winter and early spring.
+Hotel and resort prices are frequently 50% cheaper in summer and fall than in winter and early spring.
 From January through May prices soar, and lodgings book up far in advance.
 You should book well ahead for stays during events such as Modernism Week or the Coachella and Stagecoach music festivals.

-Most resort hotels charge a resort fee (charged daily) that is not included in the room rate; be sure to ask about extra fees when you book.
-Many hotels are pet friendly and offer special services.
-Small boutique hotels and bed-and-breakfasts have historic character and offer good value; discounts are sometimes given for extended stays.
-Casino hotels can also offer good deals on lodging; check their ads before you book.
-Take care when considering budget lodgings; other than reliable chains, they may not be up to par.
+Most resort hotels charge a daily fee of up to $35 that is not included in the room rate; be sure to ask about extra fees when you book.
+Many hotels are pet-friendly and offer special services, though these also come with additional fees.
+Small boutique hotels and B&Bs have plenty of character and are popular with hipsters and artsy types; discounts are sometimes given for extended stays.
+Casino hotels often offer good deals on lodging.
+Take care, though, when considering budget lodgings; other than reliable chains, they may not be up to par.

-Browse Palm Springs and the Desert Resorts Hotels
+Palm Springs and the Desert Resorts Fodor's Choice Hotels

 Need a break from the big city?
 View 42-hour itineraries from 13 cities.More